opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 walkable in Norway, but forbidden in some other countries.
 This might lead to OTP being unable to snap stops to these roads, or by giving you poor routing results for walking and biking.
 You can adjust which road types that are accessible by foot, car & bicycle as well as speed limits, suitability for biking and walking.
+It's possible to define "safety" values for cycling and walking which are used in routing.

 There are currently following wayPropertySets defined;